 The stabbing is…. as much fun as it is to talk about!

-When I teach a needle felting workshop, one of the first things we do as a group is get to know our needles.
+When teaching a needle felting workshop, one of the first things we do as a group is get to know our needles.
 The needles are specially designed to felt fibre as a “dry method” of agitating the wool.